playfulprogramming/playfulprogramming/content/blog/object-mutation/index.md

 We're creating a _new_ variable called `theme` and changing the location of `theme` based on the new value.
 Because `className` is a string, [which is a JavaScript primitive and not an object](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), it won't mutate `document.documentElement` and therefore won't change the `HTML` tag's class.

-To solve this, we should revert our code to mutate `docuemnt.documentElement` once again.
+To solve this, we should revert our code to mutate `document.documentElement` once again.

 # Conclusion